ExCALIBUR-SysGenX/pdesoft/registration/index.md

 More information can be found on the [travel and accommodation page](/location).

 ## Conference dinner
-The conference dinner will be help on 1 July in the dining hall at Magdalene College.
+The conference dinner will be held on 1 July in the dining hall at Magdalene College.
 There is no formal dress code for the dinner, but we recommend something approximating "smart casual".